mitshan1994/mitshan1994.github.io/_posts/media/2022-12-16-ZLMediaKit-learning.markdown

 There are static functions inside it, such as `find()`, `findAsync()`, which finds the specific stream.

+#### MultiMediaSourceMuxer Class
+Class `MultiMediaSourceMuxer` is used to manage all kinds of muxers, and their relationships.

 ### Network Classes

 * `SockNum`: consisting of a socket file descriptor and socket type.